 The benefit cap sets a limit on the total amount in benefits that most working-age people can claim.
 The cap applies to the benefits you get as a household.
 If you are affected your Housing Benefit is cut so that the total amount you receive in benefits isn’t above the cap level.

-In most cases the cap will not apply if you or your partner have reached the qualifying age for Pension Credit or if you work enough hours to qualify for Working Tax Credit (even if you don’t get it).
+In most cases the cap will not apply if you or your partner have reached the qualifying age for Pension Credit or if you work enough hours to qualify for Working Tax Credit (even if you don’t claim it).
 You will also be exempt if you or anyone else in your household receives:

 - Disability Living Allowance